mpreus/greetings/README.md

 # greetings
-Greeting the user according to the time of the day.
+Greeting the user according to the time of the day - making use of getting time (Date() object).
 Just JavaScript exercise.